 • Who designed it?
 Carlotta4th

 • How printable/popular is it?
-This model only has one make so far.
-Yours could be next!
+This model has 335 likes and all of the comments are highly positive.
+There is only one make so far; yours could be next!

 • Where to find it?
 Thingiverse